 I am an Assistant Professor of Economics and Public Policy at the Heinz College at Carnegie Mellon University and a Faculty Research Fellow at the National Bureau of Economic Research.
 I completed my Ph.D. from Stanford University in 2015.
-My research uses a combination of economic modeling and causal inference techniques to quantify the economic and environmental costs and benefits of a wide range of policies aimed at the electricity and coal sectors.
+My research uses a combination of economic modeling and causal inference techniques to quantify the economic and environmental costs and benefits of a wide range of policies impacting wholesale electricity supply.

 In recent work, I have examined the introduction of financial trading to California’s wholesale electricity market, the phase-out of nuclear power in Germany, the dramatic growth of rooftop solar capacity in Western Australia, and the determinants of electricity blackouts in India.